roman-milk/roman-milk.github.io/gamer-goddess.md

  It took us another 40 minutes to clear the rest of the level.
 She died three times, and I died once.
 She did a good job of staying alive and rezzing me, I'll give her that.
 It normally takes me less than 1/2 hour to do the whole thing solo.
 We still needed work, but by the end we were getting the hang of each other.
-Report_Story #2